abhishektiwari/hbat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Citation
+## Cite HBAT and HBAT2

-If you use HBAT in your research, please cite:
+If you use HBAT or HBAT2 in your research, please cite:

 ```
 @article{tiwari2007hbat,